pouladzade/gnet-db.js/README.md

-# @monax/legacy-db.js (Alpha)
+# @monax/legacy-db.js

-This is a JavaScript API for communicating with a [Hyperledger Burrow](https://github.com/hyperledger/burrow) server.
+This is a JavaScript client for communicating with a [Hyperledger Burrow](https://github.com/hyperledger/burrow) server.

 ## New Name

 This library used to be named `eris-db.js`.
-It is now `@monax/legacy-db.js` as part of the company-wide renaming to Monax and also to distinguish it from the upcoming new client API.
-Although it is a legacy API it will continue to be supported.
+It is now `@monax/legacy-db.js` as part of the company-wide renaming to Monax.

 To use new versions of the library in existing code, change the line in your `package.json` which looks like this: